michaelgt04/react-rails-monolith/README.md

 ## Extra Challenge

 8. Follow the same API-Test-Component-Test workflow to setup the `CerealShowContainer`.
-This should have an API endpoint that returns the cereal with an id that's in the URL, a fetch call that gets the cereal's information and a presentational component that displays all of that information.
+This should have an API endpoint that returns one specific cereal based on the id in the URL, a fetch call that gets the cereal's information and a presentational component that displays all of that information.